neildhunter/HomeAssistant-Public/SolaX Charge Time/README.md

 1. Update the charge time on the inverter for the new window.

 **Note:** Make sure you have the *File editor* Add-on installed in HA!

+## TODO
+* Probably lots - this is a first attempt at anything like this with HA and I'm new to SolaX as well...
+    * The script paramaters need tightening up though to allow UI mode for testing.
+It should turn "HH:MM:SS" into "HH:MM" for you...

 ## Setup